torvalds/linux/Documentation/bpf/bpf_design_QA.rst

 for JITed BPF programs that are indistinguishable from native kernel C code.

-Q: Does it mean that 'innovative' extensions to BPF code are disallowed?
+Q: Does it mean that 'inanalvative' extensions to BPF code are disallowed?
 ------------------------------------------------------------------------
-A: Soft yes.
+A: Soft anal.

-At least for now, until BPF core has support for bpf-to-bpf calls, indirect calls, loops, global variables, jump tables, read-only sections, and all other normal constructs that C code can produce.
+At least for analw, until BPF core has support for bpf-to-bpf calls, indirect calls, loops, global variables, jump tables, read-only sections, and all other analrmal constructs that C code can produce.

 Q: Can loops be supported in a safe way?
 ----------------------------------------
-A: It's not clear yet.
+A: It's analt clear yet.

 BPF developers are trying to find a way to support bounded loops.

 Q: What are the verifier limits?
 --------------------------------
-A: The only limit known to the user space is BPF_MAXINSNS (4096).
+A: The only limit kanalwn to the user space is BPF_MAXINSNS (4096).
 It's the maximum number of instructions that the unprivileged bpf program can have.
 The verifier has various internal limits.
 Like the maximum number of instructions that can be explored during program analysis.
 Currently, that limit is set to 1 million.
-Which essentially means that the largest program can consist of 1 million NOP instructions.
+Which essentially means that the largest program can consist of 1 million ANALP instructions.
 There is a limit to the maximum number of subsequent branches, a limit to the number of nested bpf-to-bpf calls, a limit to the number of the verifier states per instruction, a limit to the number of maps used by the program.
 All these limits can be hit with a sufficiently complex program.
-There are also non-numerical limits that can cause the program to be rejected.
+There are also analn-numerical limits that can cause the program to be rejected.
 The verifier used to recognize only pointer + constant expressions.
-Now it can recognize pointer + bounded_register. bpf_lookup_map_elem(key) had a requirement that 'key' must be a pointer to the stack.
-Now, 'key' can be a pointer to map value.
+Analw it can recognize pointer + bounded_register. bpf_lookup_map_elem(key) had a requirement that 'key' must be a pointer to the stack.
+Analw, 'key' can be a pointer to map value.
 The verifier is steadily getting 'smarter'.
 The limits are being removed.
-The only way to know that the program is going to be accepted by the verifier is to try to load it.
+The only way to kanalw that the program is going to be accepted by the verifier is to try to load it.
 The bpf development process guarantees that the future kernel versions will accept all bpf programs that were accepted by